GuenterQuast/mimoCoRB/builddoc/index.rst

 It runs stand-alone and uses as input simulated waveform data of short pulses in a scintillator detector.
 The simulated physics process corresponds to signatures produced by cosmic muons.
-Of particular interest in this case are (rare) signatures with a double-pulse structure, where the first pule originates from a detected muon and the second one from a decay electron of a muon that is stopped in or near a detection layer.
+Of particular interest in this case are (rare) signatures with a double-pulse structure, where the first pulse originates from a detected muon and the second one from a decay electron of a muon that is stopped in or near a detection layer.